pubmania/a_diabetics_journal/docs/index.md

     * :white_check_mark: Include optimum protien in diet.
     * :white_check_mark: Drink lots of fluids.
     * :white_check_mark: Stay active especially on fasting days (Exercise / Walks).

-While following the diet as recommended by professionals and exercising religiously helped tone my body but all that along with the cocktail of medication and even being a complete teetotaler did not make an iota of difference to my blood glucose readings.
-They were always way too high hovering between 80 to 100 mmol/mol on quarterly HbA1c results.

 ## The Awakening
 Then in October'2020 after another high 86 mmol/mol HbA1c result, I was told that I will have to start taking insulin.
 This is not where I wanted to be in my early 40s and so in desperation I started doing my own reading on trusty old Google and came across the book named ["The diabetes code" written by Dr. Jason Fung](https://www.scribd.com/read/372564265/The-Diabetes-Code-Prevent-and-Reverse-Type-2-Diabetes-Naturally).